Farah burns up Bird's Nest for golden triple double

 Gebrhiwet’s team mate Yomif Kejelcha finished fourth and Farah’s training partner Galen Rupp was a distant fifth.

-Farah’s achievement was all the more impressive because his preparations for Beijing were disrupted by allegations of doping levelled at he and Rupp’s coach Alberto Salazar.
+Farah’s achievement was all the more impressive because his preparations for Beijing were disrupted by allegations of doping leveled at he and Rupp’s coach Alberto Salazar.

 There has been no suggestion that Farah has done anything wrong while Salazar has vehemently denied the allegations.